Tien-Nhat/Social-network-build-with-Spring-Vuejs/README.md

 Once the project is successfully run, you can explore the following key features in the application:

 1. **Login & Google OAuth**:
-   - Users can register or log in using their credentials or Google account.
+   - Users can log in using Google account.
 ![login](https://github.com/user-attachments/assets/81fe513a-69ae-4db9-bd57-4ff57d486304)
+   - register or log in using their credentials or
    ![Login Interface](https://via.placeholder.com/400x200)

 2. **Real-time Notifications & Messaging**: